damiancipolat/Bots-Farm-Api/README.md

 # BOTS PLATFORM
->This project can be applied in different contexts, but it was thought to be used in the fintech market to extract information from websites that do not have a webservice or api rest available.
+>This project can be applied in different contexts, but it was thought to be used in the FINTECH market to extract information from websites that do not have a webservice or api rest available.

 ![N|Solid](https://github.com/damiancipolat/Bots-farm-platform/blob/master/doc/bots2.jpg?raw=true)